dbus-fuzzer/dfuzzer/README.md

 dfuzzer
 =======

-dfuzzer is D-Bus fuzzer, a tool for fuzz testing processes communicating through D-Bus.
+dfuzzer is the D-Bus fuzzer, the tool for fuzz testing processes communicating through D-Bus.
 It can be used to test processes connected to both, the session bus and the system bus daemon.
+The fuzzer works as a client, it first connects to the bus daemon and then it traverses and fuzz tests all the methods provided by a D-Bus service.

 Clone by: